 The founding artists

-The Frisco Art Collective is owned and operated by four local mountain women.
+The Frisco Art Collective is owned and operated by two local mountain women.
 You can learn a bit more about each of us below.
 As Summit County locals, our art is heavily influenced by the mountain landscapes we love.
 But, as you will see when you visit, we each see it through a different lens, leading to art in a wide variety of styles and mediums.
 We are thrilled to have a space to call our own where we can share our passions with you!

 This gallery is a dream come true for us.
 Our goal is to make art a bit more accessible and affordable for everyone.
 We hope you love it as much as we do.

 I have called Summit County home since 2006 and I LOVE living in Frisco.
 I studied art at Colorado Mountain College at both the Breckenridge and Dillon campuses, taking a variety of classes including; drawing, composition, color theory, watercolor and acrylic painting.
 I settled almost immediately on watercolor as my preferred medium and eventually began to incorporate India ink into my pieces.

 I pioneered my one woman business, Dry Fly Art, in 2015 at the urging of my watercolor professor, Leanne Wirta.
 I enjoy creating an artistic community throughout the county and I host the "3rd Thursday Art Night!" in Frisco at Highside Brewing each month.